 Lucy J. Parry

 Lucy J Parry’s work spans deliberative democracy in theory and practice.
-She has been involved in the organisation of deliberative processes in practice as well as her research on deliberative systems and Democratic innovations.
-Her work with Participedia and Democratic Society forges stronger connections between academia and democratic practice.
+She has been involved in the organisation of deliberative processes in practice as well as her research on deliberative systems and democratic innovations.
+She is a co-editor at the Journal of Deliberative Democracy with special responsibility for the Deliberative Democracy Digest.

 John S. Dryzek